YukunYangNPF/workshop_sna/content.md

 ## Objectives:
 - Understand that what can be modeled as networks
-- Understand what are graphs, networks, nodes and edges
+- Understand what are graphs, networks, nodes, and edges
-- Understand how networks are stored as data
+- Understand the main topics in network analysis